Which Canon RF wide angle lens to choose?

 |

-Available from January 2025, the Sigma 16 mm f/1.4 DC DN Contemporary is an ultra-bright fixed focal length lens.
-This lens offers a focal length equivalent to 24mm on full frame, making it ideal for landscape, architectural and astrophotography.
-Thanks to its large f/1.4 aperture, the lens excels in low-light conditions and offers good control of depth of field.
+Available for Canon RF-S from early 2025, the Sigma 16 mm f/1.4 DC DN Contemporary is an ultra-bright prime lens.
+This lens offers a focal length equivalent to about 26mm on full frame, making it ideal for landscape, architectural and astrophotography.
+Thanks to its large f/1.4 aperture, the lens excels in low-light conditions and offers more control over depth of field than most ultra-wide APS-C zooms.

 In terms of performance, it is made up of 16 elements in 13 groups, including 2 SLDs and 3 FLDs to reduce chromatic aberrations and improve sharpness.
 The lens is compact and lightweight.
 Its autofocus is fast and precise, although a little less responsive than some high-end lenses, silent and ideal for still and video photography.